Anglican Diocese of North West Australia

 The Anglican Diocese of North West Australia (known as the Anglican Diocese of Northern Australia until 1961) is a diocese of the Anglican Church of Australia, founded in 1910.
-It is situated in the northern part of the state of Western Australia, Australia.
-As part of the Province of Western Australia, it covers those parts of the state north of Perth including Geraldton, Karratha and Broome and is geographically the largest Anglican diocese in Australia and the largest land-based diocese in the world.
+It is situated in the northern part of the state of Western Australia.

+As part of the Province of Western Australia, it covers those parts of the state north of Perth including Geraldton, Karratha, Broome and Kununurra, and is geographically the largest Anglican diocese in Australia and the largest land-based diocese in the world.
 The diocese has 18 parishes and three Mission to Seafarers’ ministries; the cathedral church of the diocese is the Cathedral of the Holy Cross, Geraldton.

-The incumbent bishop of the diocese is the Right Reverend Darrell Parker, formerly Vicar of St Paul's Tamworth, was elected as the 8th bishop in September 2022, replacing Gary Nelson who had retired retired on 15 May 2022.
+The incumbent bishop of the diocese is Darrell Parker, formerly vicar of St Paul's Tamworth.
+He was elected as the 8th bishop in September 2022, replacing Gary Nelson, who retired on 15 May 2022.
 Parker was consecrated in St Andrew's Cathedral, Sydney on 3 February 2023 and installed as bishop in the diocesan cathedral on 15 February 2023.

-Structure and churchmanship

-The diocese has 18 parishes and three Mission to Seafarers’ ministries and the cathedral church of the diocese is the Cathedral of the Holy Cross, Geraldton.